oskiyu/OSKengine/philosophy.md

 **OSKengine** is being developed following the core ideas of **customization** and **extensibility**.

-Its design allows the game developers to easily modify the engine by adding new gameplay systems, render systems, asset types and loaders whithout actually changing the engine's code.
+Its design allows the game developers to easily modify the engine by adding new gameplay systems, render systems, asset types and loaders without actually changing the engine's code.

 In fact, its modular design allows the developers to disable whole systems they may not use, and they may even bypass core elements of the engine such as the ECS functionality.

 ## ECS architecture

 The ECS system is the core of the engine.
 With this architecture, game functionality is divided into:
-- **Entities** (known as *game objects* in **OSKengine**) represent gameplay actors, such as players, NPCs, enemies or innanimated objects.
+- **Entities** (known as *game objects* in **OSKengine**) represent gameplay actors, such as players, NPCs, enemies or unanimated objects.
 Entities themselves have no data or functionality and consist of an unique identifier.
 Each entity can have components attached to it.
 - **Components** represent a structure with data.
-The data contained within a component contains information that is used toghether.
+The data contained within a component contains information that is used together.
 For example, the `Transform3D` component contains an object's position, rotation and scale; while the component `Model3D` contains relevant data used to render a 3D object.
 Components themselves have no functionality and act as mere data holders.
 - **Systems** implement functionality.
 There are different systems, each one implementing a certain functionality.
-For example, a *render system* will hanlde 3D rendering, while a *collision system* will handle collisions between entities.
+For example, a *render system* will handle 3D rendering, while a *collision system* will handle collisions between entities.
-In order to execute the funtionality, each system will iterate through all relevant entities (which contain all components needed to implement the functionality), grab all the necessary components components and execute the functionality.
+In order to execute the functionality, each system will iterate through all relevant entities (which contain all components needed to implement the functionality), grab all the necessary components and execute the functionality.

-The ECS system provides a great amount of customization and extensibility, as developers can develop their own compoonents and systems and add them to the engine without actually chainging the engine source code, and the engine will correctly manage them.
+The ECS system provides a great amount of customization and extensibility, as developers can develop their own components and systems and add them to the engine without changing the engine source code, and the engine will correctly manage them.

 **OSKengine** has a series of built-in components and systems, including:
 - Rendering components and systems.
 - 3D animation system.
 - Hierarchical transform components (representing location, rotation and scale).
 - Input system.
-- Collision & physics systems(*work in progress*).
+- Collision & physics systems (*work in progress*).

 Developers can disable any of these systems if they want.